Simin Liu

 Simin Liu (劉思敏) is an American physician-scientist and epidemiologist.
 He is recognized internationally for his leadership in the research of nutrition, genetics, epidemiology, and the environmental and biological determinants of complex diseases, particularly those related to cardiometabolic health in diverse populations.
 His research has pioneered novel concepts, uncovered critical mechanisms and risk factors, and developed research frameworks for diabetes and cardiovascular diseases.
 A hallmark of Liu's work is when his lab was among the first to define and quantify dietary glycemic load in humans, providing key insights into the functional role of dietary carbohydrates in the development of health outcomes.
 This novel nutritional concept has since become a cornerstone of clinical diabetes management, nutritional epidemiology, and dietary feeding trials in diverse populations worldwide.

-As a leading epidemiologist and physician-scientist, Liu has cultivated a global collaborative community for evidence-based clinical and population health precision practices aimed at chronic disease prevention and control.
-Particularly in China and Brazil, he has helped colleagues develop numerous clinical and population studies on cardiometabolic outcomes spanning lifespans and even generations.
-These studies will prove to be unique and invaluable opportunities for aspiring public health investigators to address enduring questions in biological, clinical, and public health research.
-His leadership in global health has fostered a collaborative environment that drives innovation and cross-disciplinary research.
-Liu's collaborations extend both domestically and internationally, with the team engaging in research collaborations, teaching, and service activities across six of the Seven Continents.
+As an epidemiologist and physician-scientist, Liu has cultivated a global collaborative community for evidence-based clinical and population health precision practices aimed at chronic disease prevention and control.
+In China and Brazil, he has helped colleagues develop clinical and population studies on cardiometabolic outcomes spanning lifespans and generations.
+These studies provide opportunities for public health investigators to address questions in biological, clinical, and public health research.
+His work in global health has fostered a collaborative environment for innovation and cross-disciplinary research.
+Liu's collaborations extend both domestically and internationally, with the team engaging in research collaborations, teaching, and service activities across six of the seven continents.

-A prolific scholar, Liu has an exceptional record of intellectual leadership.
-His research portfolio stands at over $20 million in extramural grant funding, 400+ peer-reviewed scholarly publications, and active participation in over 100 committees, advisory boards, and service events.
+Liu has received more than $20 million in extramural grant funding, published more than 400 peer-reviewed works, and served on more than 100 committees, advisory boards, and service events.
 As of November 2024, Liu has over 187,809 citations and an h-index of 155 on Google Scholar.

 Education

-He earned his medical degree from Jinan University School of Medicine in China in 1991.
-He then earned his M.S. in epidemiology from the State University of New York at Albany in 1993.
-Liu went on to receive his master's degree in public health (MPH) and doctoral degrees (ScD) in both epidemiology and nutrition from Harvard University in 1998.
+He earned his medical degree from Jinan University School of Medicine in 1991.
+He then earned his M.S. in epidemiology from SUNY Albany in 1993.
+Liu went on to receive his MPH and ScD in both epidemiology and nutrition from Harvard University in 1998.
 Liu also completed a fellowship in public health and preventive medicine in the Epidemic Intelligence Service (EIS) program at the Centers for Disease Control and Prevention.